Skip to content

 fn Sprint(args: ...any): str

-Returns string result of arguments by default formatting.
+Returns string result of arguments with default formatting.
+Arguments will be concatenated without any spaces.

 jule